“Oh, uncle, truly? I cannot believe that ada would be so silly!”

 There was silence for another long moment.
 Legolas closed his eyes, thinking that perhaps it would help to shut out the blackness.
 He brushed light fingers through sweaty curls.
 The child needed water soon, or he would become dehydrated, but there was none here.
 Legolas hoped that Gimli would return shortly.
 He did not know how much more of this the boy could endure.

-Or, for that matter, how much more he
+Or, for that matter, how much more he could endure.

 Then the silence was broken once more by a soft, piping voice: